History of Latvia: War of Independence

 On December 1, 1918 Soviet Russia invaded Latvia.

 Much of the invading army in Latvia consisted of Red Latvian Riflemen, which made the invasion easier.
-Soviet offensive met little resistance coming just a few weeks after the collapse of German Empire and proclamation of independent Latvia.
-Social Democratic party at this point decided to leave People's Council and rejoined it only in April 1918.
-On December 17, 1918 the Provisional government of Workers and Peasants, led by the veteran left-wing politician Pēteris Stučka proclaimed the Soviet rule.
+The Soviet offensive met little resistance, coming just a few weeks after the collapse of the German Empire and the proclamation of an independent Latvia.
+The Social Democratic party at this point decided to leave the People's Council - it rejoined it only in April 1918.
+On December 17, 1918, the Provisional government of Workers and Peasants, led by the veteran left-wing politician Pēteris Stučka proclaimed Soviet rule.
 On December 18 Lenin officially recognized the new Soviet Latvia.

-Riga was captured by the Soviet Army on January 3, 1919.
-By the end of January Provisional Government and remaining German units had retreated all the way to Liepāja, but then the Red offensive stalled along the Venta river.
-The Latvian Socialist Soviet Republic was officially proclaimed on January 13 with the political, economic, and military backing of the Soviet Russia.
-Stučka established a radical communist regime of nationalizations, expropriations and executions of class enemies.
-Revolutionary tribunals were established, condemning to death German nobles, pastors, wealthy traders as well as peasants, who refused to surrender their grain, in total some 1000 people were executed.
-Due to food supply disruptions 8590 people starved to death in Riga.
+The Soviet Army captured Riga on January 3, 1919.
+By the end of January the Provisional Government and the remaining German units had retreated all the way to Liepāja, but then the Red offensive stalled along the Venta river.
+The Latvian Socialist Soviet Republic was officially proclaimed on January 13 with the political, economic, and military backing of Soviet Russia.
+Stučka established a radical communist régime of nationalizations, expropriations and executions of class enemies.
+Revolutionary tribunals were established, condemning to death German nobles, pastors, and wealthy traders - as well as peasants who refused to surrender their grain: in total some 1000 people were executed.
+Due to food-supply disruptions, 8590 people starved to death in Riga.

 On March 3, 1919 German and Latvian forces commenced a counterattack against the forces of Soviet Latvia.